 This programme aims to develop the student's interest in and knowledge and understanding of:

-- The essential skills (research design, data collection, data analysis, presentation of results and recommendations) for conducting high quality research on issues of concern to policy makers and practitioners in public service organisations.
+- The essential skills (research design, data collection, data analysis, presentation of results and policy/practice recommendations) for conducting high impact quality research on issues of concern to policy makers and practitioners in statutory, voluntary and charitable sector organisations;

-- The broader social, political and economic context in which research is carried out and applied in policymaking process and social work practice.
+- The broader social, political and economic context in which practice research is carried out and applied in social work and social care;

 - The requirements for effectively managing and commissioning research, including the utilisation and dissemination of research findings to policy makers and practitioners.

-- designing research appropriate to the requirements and questions of policy makers, practitioners, service users and carers;
+- design and conduct research appropriate to the requirements and questions of policy makers, practitioners, service managers, service users and carers;

-- employing appropriate methods of data collection and analysis in a rigorous manner.
+- apply appropriate research designs, methodology, and methods of data collection and analysis in a rigorous manner;

 The programme units provide a range of both formative and summative assessment methods: